“Call me and call my image Santa Maria de Guadalupe”

 Our hope, look upon us with compassion, teach us to go continually to Jesus and, if we fall, help us to rise again, to return to Him, by means of the confession of our faults and sins in the Sacrament of Penance, which gives peace to the soul.

 We beg you to grant us a great love for all the holy Sacraments, which are, as it were, the signs that your Son left us on earth.

 Thus, Most Holy Mother, with the peace of God in our conscience, with our hearts free from evil and hatred, we will be able to bring to all true joy and true peace, which come to us from your son, our Lord Jesus Christ, who with God the Father and the Holy Spirit, lives and reigns for ever and ever.
 Amen.”

-This article was originally published in December 2012 and updated in 2015.
+This article has been updated and was originally published in December 2012.
 Copyright © The Catholic Company.
 All rights reserved.